bw0rth/pync/docs/source/index.rst

 * :doc:`remote-command-exec`
 * :doc:`remote-code-exec`

-The options are as follows:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
+   :hidden:
+   :caption: The options are as follows:

    options/index